Mutual Information Surprise: Rethinking Unexpectedness in Autonomous Systems: Mutual Information Surprise

 \subsection{What Does MIS Actually Tell Us?}

 When the quantity $\text{MIS} = \hat{I}_{n+m} - \hat{I}_n$ falls outside the established bounds $MIS_{\pm}$—either exceeding the upper bound or falling below the lower bound—the system is considered to be surprised, thereby triggering a Mutual Information Surprise (MIS).
 Essentially, Theorem \ref{the:mis} functions as a statistical hypothesis test: the null hypothesis posits that the underlying system remains well-regulated, implying $\Delta I = I_{n+m} - I_n = 0$, where $I_n$ denotes the true mutual information at the time of $n$ observations.
-Any violation indicates a significant shift, with negative deviations ($\Delta I < 0$) and positive deviations ($\Delta I > 0$) each carrying distinct implications.
+Any violation indicates a significant shift, with negative deviations ($\Delta I < 0$) and positive deviations ($\Delta I > 0$) each carrying distinct implications on learning performance via the Fano Lemma \cite{verdu1994generalizing}.

 Recall that mutual information can be expressed in terms of entropy, as shown in Eq.~\eqref{eq:mi}, so changes in $\Delta I$ may result from variations in $H(\xb)$, $H(\yb)$, and $H(\yb \mid \xb)$.
 In this subsection, we examine the implications of MIS under different driving forces.